Solasta: Crown of the Magister

 Solasta: Crown of the Magister is a role-playing video game developed by Tactical Adventures and released in 2021.
 It is based on the 5th edition Dungeons & Dragons rules, which it uses via the System Reference Document.
+A sequel, Solasta II, is set to be released as an early access game in 2026 for PC.

 Gameplay

 Solasta: Crown of the Magister is a tactical role-playing game with turn-based combat.
 It is set in a fantasy world that was nearly destroyed in an apocalyptic event a thousand years ago.
 Players create a party of four adventurers to search the ruins of an Elven empire for the jewels needed to empower a powerful artifact.
 Players can use pre-made characters or make their own.
 Each character has their own personality and can answer questions by non-player characters or engage in banter with the other party members.
 Character creation follows the fifth edition Dungeons & Dragons rules and includes five races and seven classes.
 The plot is generally linear.

+Players can create their own adventures using a tool designed to be easy-to-use.
+Player-made adventures have a level cap of 16.